edwinrlambert/Cyclistic-Bike-Share-Analysis/README.md

 1. **How do annual members and casual riders use Cyclistic bikes differently?**
 2. **Why would casual riders buy Cyclistic annual memberships?**
-3. **How can Cyclistic use digital media to influence causl riders to become members?**
+3. **How can Cyclistic use digital media to influence casual riders to become members?**

 ### **Guiding Questions in this Phase**

-#### 1. What are the problem that we are trying to solve?
+#### 1. What are the problems that we are trying to solve?

-For this problem, what we trying to understand if how casual riders and annual riders use the bike-sharing service differently.
+For this problem, what we trying to understand is how casual riders and annual riders use the bike-sharing service differently.
 What are the factors that are different between the two types of population and all insights can be used to convert casual riders to annual riders.

 #### 2. How can the insights drive business decisions?